AV306/PaintApp/docs.md

 Modify `drawingCanvasWidth` and `drawingCanvasHeight` to change the height and width of the drawing canvas.

-The unobsfucated code can be requested by pinging AV3_08#5078 on Discord.
+The code will be unobsfucated on 12 July 2021.